SlickEdit

-SlickEdit, previously known as Visual SlickEdit, is a cross-platform commercial source code editor, text editor, code editor and Integrated Development Environment developed by SlickEdit, Inc. SlickEdit supports Integrated Debuggers for GNU C/C++, Java, WinDbg, Clang C/C++ LLDB, Groovy, Google Go, Python, Perl, Ruby, PHP, Xcode, and Android JVM/NDK.
-SlickEdit includes such features as built in beautifiers that can beautify code as you type, code navigation, context tagging (also known as Intelligent code completion), symbol references, third party tool integration, DiffZilla (a file differencing tool), syntax highlighting, and over 13 keyboard emulations.
+SlickEdit, previously known as Visual SlickEdit, is a cross-platform commercial source code editor, text editor, and Integrated Development Environment developed by SlickEdit, Inc. SlickEdit has integrated debuggers for GNU C/C++, Java, WinDbg, Clang C/C++ LLDB, Groovy, Google Go, Python, Perl, Ruby, Scala, PHP, Xcode, and Android JVM/NDK.
+SlickEdit includes features such as built-in "beautifiers" that can enhance code as you type, code navigation, context tagging (also known as Intelligent code completion), symbol references, third-party tool integration, DIFFZilla (a file comparison tool), syntax highlighting, and 15 emulations (that include keyboard and selection styles).

-In 2014, SlickEdit released a SlickEdit Standard version of their product and renamed their original product SlickEdit Pro.
+In 2014, SlickEdit released a limited version of their product named SlickEdit Standard, and renamed their original product SlickEdit Pro.

 History

 SlickEdit began in 1988 as a character-mode editor for DOS and OS/2.
 Clark Maurer, currently CEO of SlickEdit Inc. (formerly MicroEdge Inc.), was employed at IBM's Watson research lab.
 He was the developer of the internal IBM editor E; the most popular internal program used at IBM at the time.
 This experience enabled him to quit IBM and begin development of the first SlickEdit releases.

 At the beginning of the 1990s, most DOS editors were struggling with limitations of the 16-bit address space or DOS memory handling (640k).
 SlickEdit's programmers found a way to overcome these limitations.
 SlickEdit's current version can now handle large files of up to 2 TB in size.

 As operating systems with graphical user interfaces became more popular, SlickEdit continued to produce versions of the program with high functionality and good usability.
 Today SlickEdit is feature rich in C++, C#, Java, JavaScript, PHP, HTML, Objective-C, Groovy, Google Go, and many more.
 SlickEdit can be used for everything from Web Development, IOS Development, Android software development, and Desktop Development to Mainframe Development.
 SlickEdit supports debugging for GNU C/C++, Java, WinDbg, Groovy, Google Go, Python, Perl, Ruby, PHP, Xcode, and Android JVM/NDK.